Learn How To Wash Clothes During An Emergency

 The laundry soap I mention above is another example of clothes cleaners available as part of your efforts to be more self-sufficient.
 That way you aren’t always at the mercy of stores for needed purchases, government agencies for emergency supplies, or even your family for some of the services you need if you face some tough situations.

 I wrote this post for my blog back in 2014, and realize many of my readers may have not seen this article.

 Here’s the deal, I could go a few days and not wash my shirt or pants.
-It’s the underwear.
+It’s underwear that concerns me the most when it comes to cleaning loads of laundry during an emergency situation.
 Yep, let’s just say it how it is.
 We all want to wear clean underwear.
 It’s no secret.
 I remember growing up and my grandmother would always shout “be sure and wear clean underwear” if we were getting ready to go somewhere.

 No Laundromats To Wash Clothes

 If we had a major unforeseen emergency the local laundromats will more than likely not be working, unless the power outage or property damage is confined to a very small area of our city or county.
 Another reason we need to keep up with our laundry is if our washer and dryer aren’t available for a number of reasons.
 It’s hard when life gets hectic and we’re running kids to the doctor, ball games, or lessons.

 I did learn something from one of my daughters about our washing machines.
 She tried washing her clothes in a short cycle.
 It’s like 15 minutes.
 Why didn’t I think of that?
 I would use less water and my clothes would be done in half the time with much more energy efficiency.

 As a matter of fact, that’s the cycle Mark and I use now for about 90% of our loads.
 If we have a large load, or maybe clothes with significant stains that may require more time and a stain remover, we’ll use one of the regular washing cycles.